frederic-perez/AmE-dictionary/data/idioms.md

 __amount to something__
 __amount to__ :five::hammer:
 __amp up__ :three::hammer: (amped up, amping up) _Amped-up crowd._
-__an eye for an eye, a tooth for a tooth__ Compensation or retribution that is (or should be) of an equal amount or degree to the injury or offense that was originally dealt.
-The saying comes from various passages in the Old Testament, including in Exodus, Leviticus, and Deuteronomy.
+__an eye for an eye, a tooth for a tooth__ _proverb_ :two: Compensation or retribution that is (or should be) of an equal amount or degree to the injury or offense that was originally dealt.
+The saying comes from various passages in the Bible, including in Exodus, Leviticus, and Deuteronomy. _I cannot be placated by paltry excuses of reparation!
+An eye for an eye, a tooth for a tooth—this I demand from all who have wronged me._
 __an honest buck__ Honest, legal work or income.
 Often used in the phrase “make/earn an honest buck.”
 Primarily heard in US. _After 10 years working for the mob, Jeremy was ready to finally start making an honest buck._
 __an honest mistake__ A mistake made unintentionally or unknowingly and without the intention of causing harm; a mistake that anyone might have made in similar circumstances.
 __an iron fist__